Superpower (ability): In manga and anime

 Superpowers are a commonly used concept in manga and anime — particularly in the shonen genre.

 The types of powers featured vary from series to series.
 Some, such as Dragon Ball and Fullmetal Alchemist, feature many different characters who have the same types of powers.
 Others, like One Piece and Bleach, feature characters with a wide range of different powers, with many powers being unique to only one or a few characters.

-Examples include: Dragon Ball, Saint Seiya, YuYu Hakusho, One Piece, Black Clover, Naruto, Fullmetal Alchemist, Bleach, Code Geass, Fairy Tail, Hunter × Hunter, Attack on Titan, Bungo Stray Dogs, My Hero Academia, etc.
+Other examples include: Saint Seiya, YuYu Hakusho, Black Clover, Naruto, Code Geass, Fairy Tail, Hunter × Hunter, Attack on Titan, Bungo Stray Dogs, My Hero Academia, etc.

 In live-action TV series

 Superpowers feature in subgenres of tokusatsu, a form of television characterised by heavy use of special effects.
 This is embodied by the franchise Super Sentai, known for Power Rangers, and its counterpart Kamen Rider.

 In Western television, superpowers are often depicted in adaptations of comic books.
+Stan Lee's Superhumans was a TV series that identified persons internationally with exceptional gifts.
 However, series such as Heroes, Misfits and Henry Danger are original to television.
 They use superpowers to heighten the conflicts of otherwise ordinary characters, without strong ties to other superheroic tropes such as codenames or costumes.